 - (c) Right-of-use of assets acquired under leasing arrangements are presented together with the owned assets of the same class.
-Details of such leased assets are disclosed in Note 7(a). - Lease payments for certain leasehold land of the Group were revised in the prior financial year.
-As the revisions are not part of the terms and conditions of the original lease contracts, they are accounted for as lease modifications with a reduction to the lease liabilities and corresponding right-of-use assets classified under 'Property, plant and equipment'. - (d) Freehold land and buildings and equipment with a net book value of \$218,585,000 (2020: \$222,386,000) and leasehold land and buildings and equipment with a net book value of \$27,285,000 (2020: \$22,080,000) are mortgaged for bank borrowings and guarantees [Note 23(a)(ii)]. - (e) In 2021, the Group transferred a building at 243/A Holland Avenue, Singapore to investment property, as the building was leased to a third party and no longer used by the Group.
+Details of such leased assets are disclosed in Note 7(a). - (d) Freehold land and buildings and equipment with a net book value of \$210,905,000 (2021: \$218,585,000) and leasehold land and buildings and equipment with a net book value of \$27,784,000 (2021: \$27,285,000) are mortgaged for bank borrowings and guarantees (Note 23(a)(ii)). - (e) In 2021, the Group transferred a building at 243/A Holland Avenue, Singapore to investment property, as the building was leased to a non-related party and no longer used by the Group.
 Immediately before the transfer, the Group remeasured the property to fair value and recognised a gain of \$3,564,000 in other comprehensive income.
-The valuation techniques and significant unobservable inputs used in measuring the fair value of the building at the date of transfer were the same as those applied to investment property at the reporting date [Note 42(b)]. - (f) For the financial year ended 31 December 2021, based on management's assessment, the carrying amount of certain plant, equipment and containers within the rear loaders CGU in the Industrial segment exceeded their recoverable amount of \$4,323,000.
-The recoverable amount was estimated based on the FVLCS approach, where management has obtained third party quotations from external vendors, and was categorised within Level 1 of the fair value hierarchy.
-Impairment losses of \$726,000 were recorded for the financial year.
+The valuation techniques and significant unobservable inputs used in measuring the fair value of the building at the date of transfer were the same as those applied to investment property at the reporting date [Note 42(b)]. - (f) As at 31 December 2021, based on management's assessment, the carrying amount of certain plant, equipment and containers within the rear loaders CGU in the Industrial segment exceeded their recoverable amount of \$4,323,000.
+The recoverable amount was estimated based on the FVLCS approach, where management had obtained quotations from external vendors, and was categorised within Level 1 of the fair value hierarchy.
+Impairment losses of \$726,000 were recorded in FY2021.

-7. LEASES - THE GROUP AS A LESSEE

-Nature of the Group's leasing activities
+7. Leases - The Group as a lessee Nature of the Group's leasing activities